erlang-lager/lager/README.md

 group_leader is that of the reltool node (eg. appname_maint_12345@127.0.0.1).

 If you intend to use tracing with this feature, make sure the second parameter to start_handler and the `id` parameter match.
-Thus when the custom gen_leader process exits, lager will remove any associated traces for that handler.
+Thus when the custom group_leader process exits, lager will remove any associated traces for that handler.

 Elixir Support